-The results are in, and our SuPeR Knee study, in partnership with HMRI and Ramsay Healthcare, is tracking well with the goal to have additional investigative sites on board in the coming months. [...]
+Our SuPeR Knee study, in partnership with HMRI and Ramsay Health Care, is once again tracking well with the study due to be complete in September 2022.
+For more information on [...]

 In late April, the Swedish Embassy in Canberra, hosted "Sweden in Australia Healthcare Dialogue", bringing together representatives from the public sector and academia to explore current trends in healthcare and to discuss how innovation, research [...]